ahmedarafastudent-tech/DEPI-graduation-project-backend/docs/api.md

 1. Email Behavior:
    - In test environment (`NODE_ENV=test`):
-     - Email sending is mocked
-     - `sendEmail()` returns `{ success: true }`
-     - No real SMTP connection is made
+     - Email sending is mocked by the test suite.
+The `sendEmail()` helper resolves with `{ success: true, info: { /* transporter info */ } }` or the tests stub the module and return predictable tokens.
+No SMTP connection is made.
    - In development/production:
-     - Real SMTP settings required
+     - Provide valid SMTP settings in `.env` (see `.env.example` / `.env.sample`).
-     - Returns `{ success: true }` on successful send
+     - The `sendEmail()` utility returns `{ success: true, info }` on success and throws/returns an error on failure.
-     - Throws error on failure
+   - Frontend integration:
+     - Email bodies include links built from `FRONTEND_URL` + paths `/verify-email/:token` and `/reset-password/:token`.
+Ensure that your frontend routes match these paths.

 2. Test Users:
    - Use `POST /api/auth/register` to create test users